rackerlabs/rackspace-how-to/content/cloud-servers/launch-on-rackspace-cloud.md

-**Note**: We encourage you to use [Rackspace Cloud DNS](https://www.rackspace.com/cloud/dns) as a primary or backup DNS provider, but you do not need to host your DNS with us.
+**Note**: We encourage you to use [Rackspace Cloud DNS](https://www.rackspace.com/cloud/dns) as a primary or backup DNS provider, but you do not need to host your DNS records with us.

 ### Configure your DNS records to point to Rackspace